Nolah V Puffy V Layla V Brentwood

 How to Buy a Split-King Adjustable Bed Base

 - Firstly, decide on a (king-size) mattress (or a Twin XL, if appropriate).
 Several types of mattresses (latex, memory foam, and air mattresses) are compatible with adjustable beds.
 However, innerspring mattresses contain a rigid border and won’t work with folding and bending motions of split-king adjustable beds.

 - Find a prebuilt adjustable bed base.
 Most reputable brands’ adjustable beds are delivered to your home mostly assembled.
 It shouldn’t take you more than 10 minutes with a couple of pages of instruction for you to have a fully-working split-king adjustable bed.

 - Check the warranty in detail.
 Reputable adjustable bed manufacturers will offer warranties ranging from 10 to 20 years on the bed base.
 It’s a good idea to make sure you’ll have 1 year minimum of free on-site labor and technical support.

 - Weigh the pros and cons.
 While the pros always outweigh the cons, it’s always good to know the positive and negative aspects of owning a split-king adjustable bed.
 Check them here, below.

 Split-King Adjustable Bed Benefits

 An adjustable bed can be modified to closely match the curve of your body, so you’ll get the exact support that you need.
 You no longer will need to stack pillows for supporting any part of your body.
-Because the head and the lower end of the mattress can be elevated independently, it helps sorting out lots of problems that normally interfere with sleep, such as:
+Because the head and the lower end of the mattress can be elevated independently, it helps to sort out lots of problems that normally interfere with sleep, such as: